The bokeh on the Nikon Z 70-200mm f2.8 VR S is delicious, but the autofocus lags.

 Compared to other 70-200mm f2.8 lenses, the Nikon Z lens focuses closer and in a package that’s lighter than the competition.
 The lens also uses that extra space well, with plenty of physical controls.
 And Nikon has also sealed the lens against dust and moisture.

-I wouldn’t hesitate to use this lens for portraits, weddings (excluding a dark dance floor, which the Z bodies don’t yet do well), or slow-moving wildlife.
-The low hit rate for fast-action prevents the lens from being a true workhorse that can migrate seamlessly between genres.
-It will, however, impress when shooting anything at a walking pace or slower with spectacular bokeh and an excellent design.
+I wouldn’t hesitate to use this lens for portraits, weddings (excluding a dark dance floor, which the Z bodies don’t yet do well), or not-so-distant wildlife.
+I don’t yet recommend the Z bodies for sports, but this lens will still grab some good keepers with fast action.
+It will, however, impress with spectacular bokeh and an excellent design.

-I’m giving the Nikon Z 70-200mm f2.8 VR S four out of five stars.
+I’m giving the Nikon Z 70-200mm f2.8 VR S five out of five stars.
 Want one?
 Check out Amazon for the latest prices.